sdroege/gstreamer-rs/docs/gstreamer/docs.md

 created (request or sometimes pads).

-Pad and PadTemplates have `Caps` attached to it to describe the media type they are capable of dealing with. `PadTemplateExt::get_caps` or GST_PAD_TEMPLATE_CAPS() are used to get the caps of a padtemplate.
+Pad and PadTemplates have `Caps` attached to it to describe the media type they are capable of dealing with. `PadTemplate::get_caps` or GST_PAD_TEMPLATE_CAPS() are used to get the caps of a padtemplate.
 It's not possible to modify the caps of a padtemplate after creation.